Assets¶

 Technical¶

-The Technical tab organizes asset configuration into logical sections.
+The Technical tab organizes network identity and configuration into logical sections.

 IP Addresses: